WojciechCendrzak/blog/src/content/deploy-nodejs-app-part-2-aws-ec2-with-docker.md

 ---
-title: 'Deploy NodeJs API on AWS EC2 with docker'
+title: 'Deploy NodeJs app - Part 2 - AWS EC2 with docker'
 date: '2021-07-03'
 author: 'Wojciech Cendrzak'
 image: '/images/nodejs-ec2-docker.png'
 tags: 'devops, nodejs, aws, docker'
 isPublished: true
-includeReferences: deploy-nodejs-api-series-section
+includeReferences: deploy-nodejs-app-series-section
 ---

 In this, we'll cover how to **dockerized** NodeJs application.
 Finally, we will deploy it on AWS EC2.

-{{deploy-nodejs-api-series-section}}
+{{deploy-nodejs-app-series-section}}

 ## What Docker is